hiiamboris/red-wiki/[Proposal]-Ways-to-promote-youth-to-learn-Red.md

     * Automatically records progress on the cloud or offline
         * Might require a big server to store the data
         * If it is stored in the client, would it expand uncontrollably?
-* using https://www.pythontutor.com/ as an example
-    * Allows step-by-step analysis on the code with diagram GUIs
 * using a simplified versions of the the Git system

 # Real-life correspondence